• Skip to primary navigation

 • Add 1.5 inches of water to a saucepan and bring the water to a boil over high heat.

-• Peel the carrots, cut off the ends, cut them in half crosswise and then cut the fat halves in half lengthwise, as shown in the video below.
-Your goal is to achieve fairly equal-sized chunks of carrot.
-Place the prepared carrots in the steamer basket.
+• Peel the carrots, cut off the ends, cut them in half crosswise, and then cut the fat halves in half lengthwise, as shown in the video below.
+Your goal is to achieve fairly equal-sized chunks of carrots.

-• When the water boils, carefully place the steamer basket in the saucepan, cover, and steam the carrots until just tender - check with a fork, and start checking after 10 minutes.
-Also, keep an eye on the water to make sure they don't completely evaporate.
+• When the water boils, carefully place the steamer basket in the saucepan, cover it, and steam the carrots until just tender.
+Check with a fork, and start checking after 10 minutes.
+Keep an eye on the water to make sure it doesn't completely evaporate.

 • Remove the carrots from the steamer onto a serving plate.
 Drizzle them with melted butter and sprinkle them with salt and pepper.
 Serve immediately.